mongodb/specifications/source/ocsp-support/tests/README.rst

 Integration Tests: Permutations to Be Tested
 ============================================

-For integration tests, we will test all permutations of URI options that influence a driver’s OCSP behavior with both validity states of the server’s certificate (configured with the mock OCSP responder).
+For integration tests, we will test all combinations of URI options that influence a driver’s OCSP behavior with both validity states of the server’s certificate (configured with the mock OCSP responder).
 We will also test the case where an OCSP responder is unavailable and two